debora-be/morning-star/README.md

 ## Overview

 Embark on a cosmic journey with Morning Star, your gateway to the celestial wonders of Venus!
-This application searches for breathtaking images of Venus and intertwining them with enthralling myths of love and beauty from Roman lore.
+This application searches for breathtaking images of Venus and intertwining them with enthralling myths of love and beauty from the Roman lore and its medieval interpretations.
 Gaze upon the skies through the lens of NASA's finest, and delve into tales as old as time itself, all served in a sleek GraphQL API.

 ## Prerequisites